-The first time I visited Amsterdam, as a student, I was struck by the expensive admissions fees of many top museums and attractions, even compared to my fairly expensive hometown of New York City.
+When visiting Amsterdam, you'll come across expensive admission fees at many top museums and attractions.
 Fortunately, visitors can save with one of several tourist discount cards, which offer free and reduced-price admission to museums and attractions as well as other benefits.
 Find out which card will save you the most on your travels.

-There is no special I Amsterdam City Card for children (as opposed to the Amsterdam Holland Pass, below).
+There is no special I amsterdam City Card for children (as opposed to the Amsterdam Holland Pass below).
 Parents are advised to check in advance whether it is worth it to purchase city cards for their children, as museums typically offer free or discounted admission fees for kids.
-However, it is worthy of consideration for children older than 12.
+However, it is worth consideration for children older than 12.

-The Amsterdam Holland Pass is more versatile than the I Amsterdam City Card.
+The Amsterdam Holland Pass is more versatile than the I amsterdam City Card.
 The multiple "editions" of this pass allow visitors to make a choice based on the number of attractions on their itinerary.
-Passes are valid for two, five or seven entrance tickets; fast-track entrance at several major attractions; and a discount card that fetches up to 50% discounts at selected museums and attractions, shops and restaurants.
+Passes are valid for two, five, or seven entrance tickets; fast-track entrance at several major attractions; and a discount card that fetches up to 50% discounts at selected museums, attractions, shops, and restaurants.
 The Holland Pass Kids is a special reduced-price card that's valid for five free entrance tickets.

 Each Holland Pass also includes a ticket for free transportation that can be used for one of three options: 1) a 1.5-hour Amsterdam city tour, where tourists are taken on a whistle-stop bus tour of the major landmarks in town; 2) 24 hours of free public transportation in Rotterdam or The Hague; or 3) a free bike rental in Utrecht.